Lasko Family Foundation

 Application Success Factors

 As the foundation does not accept unsolicited applications, traditional application success factors do not apply.
-However, based on the foundation's giving patterns, organizations that have received support tend to:
+However, based on the foundation's giving patterns, organisations that have received support tend to:

 - Operate in the foundation's geographic focus areas: Particularly Philadelphia and the broader Mid-Atlantic region (Pennsylvania, New York, New Jersey)